opensearch-project/documentation-website/_opensearch/bucket-agg.md

 Parameter | Description
 :--- | :---
-multi_terms | Indicates a multi-terms aggregation that gathers buckets of documents together based on criteria specified by multiple terms. size | Specifies the amount of buckets to return.
-Default is 10. order | To indicate the order of buckets.
-The default order is the number of buckets. doc_count | Specifies the number of documents in each bucket for it to be returned.
-By default, the top ten terms are returned.
+multi_terms | Indicates a multi-terms aggregation that gathers buckets of documents together based on criteria specified by multiple terms. size | Specifies the number of buckets to return.
+Default is 10. order | Indicates the order of buckets.
+The default order is the number of buckets. doc_count | Specifies the number of documents to be returned in each bucket.
+By default, the top 10 terms are returned.

 #### Sample Request